stared/keras-sequential-ascii/README.md

 A library for [Keras](https://keras.io/) for investigating architectures and parameters of sequential models.

+**(discontinuted)** For more general approaches, see: [Simple diagrams of convoluted neural networks](https://medium.com/inbrowserai/simple-diagrams-of-convoluted-neural-networks-39c097d2925b)

 Both `model.summary()` and graph export were not enough - I wanted array dimensions, numbers of parameters and activation functions in one place.
 I use it for didactic purpose.